Parking Registration System

 Undergraduate permits will not be available until August 1st of each new year.

 PARKING REGISTRATION - ALL motor vehicles parked on the McDaniel College Campus must be registered with a government agency and insured.
 Issued plates must be displayed while on campus.
 ALL motor vehicles must be registered with DoCS in the lower level of Winslow.
 Parking permits are valid only for the vehicle registered.
-Students must renew parking registrations each year.
+Students must renew parking registrations each school year.
 Once issued a parking permit, please adhere to the following:

 Do not use this form from July 1st to August 1st.